19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 34 of 2016 wef 29/12/2016]

-“global trading company” means a company carrying on the business of international trading of commodities or commodities futures;
+“global trading company” means a company that carries on the business of international trading of commodities or commodities derivatives, or of brokering international trades in commodities, or both;

+[Act 39 of 2017 wef 26/10/2017]

 “qualifying company” means —

-(a) an approved global trading company; or
+(a) an approved company that carries on the business of international trading of commodities or commodities derivatives; or

-(b) a company which is a wholly-owned subsidiary of a global trading company,
+(b) a wholly-owned subsidiary of another company, where the other company carries on the business of international trading of commodities or commodities derivatives,

-which carries on any qualifying structured commodity financing activities, treasury activities or advisory services in relation to mergers and acquisitions prescribed under subsection (1).
+that carries on any qualifying structured commodity financing activities, treasury activities, or advisory services in relation to mergers and acquisitions, prescribed under subsection (1).

+[Act 39 of 2017 wef 26/10/2017]

 [29/2010]